Johnmojo/Storypad/README.md

 7. Click on new at side navbar.
 Create a database name as (storypaddb) hit on create button

-8. After creating database name, import storypadDB.sql from (https://github.com/Johnmojo/Storypad/tree/main/database)
+8. After creating database name, import [storypadDB.sql](https://github.com/Johnmojo/Storypad/tree/main/database)

 9. Open any browser and go in http://localhost/storypad